 Methods of Acupuncture

-At the Marino Clinic we perform acupuncture by placing hair-thin needles of varying lengths into certain areas of the skin.
+At the Marino Clinic we perform traditional acupuncture by placing hair-thin needles of varying lengths into certain areas of the skin.
 The number of slender needles as few as three, as many as 20 and the length of time they are kept in place depends on the ailment being treated.
 During the treatment, the needles may be twirled, warmed or electrically energized to intensify healing effects.
 Some patients may feel a tiny prick when the needle is inserted.
 Others feel a tickle.
 But many patients don’t feel a thing.

 The depth of the insertion varies.
 For example, we will use a needling technique that is different in fleshier areas, such as your buttocks.
 Typically, needles are inserted at depths ranging from 1/8” to 1 1/2”.